 Cool, now you know the most important pitfalls of risotto.
 I’m sure you’ll get a good result right away.
 As with many great dishes, you’ll also improve every time you make it 🙂

-- ½ cup of risotto rice (about 150g, Carnaroli gives the best results but Arborio is easier to find)
+- ½ cup risotto rice (½ cup = 150g, Carnaroli gives the best results but Arborio is easier to find)

 - 1 small onion

 - 1 cup peas (1 cup = 100g, fresh, canned or frozen are fine)

 - 3 cups vegetable broth 3 cups = 700ml)

 - ½ cup hard cheese, grated (½ cup = 20g - and make sure it’s with vegetarian rennet of course!)

 Optional - if you have them to hand, great - throw them in!

 - 1 small handful mint leaves, fresh (dried or frozen work too!)

 - 1 small handful basil, fresh (again, dried or frozen work too!)